Skip to content

 Summary

-Use these considerations to build a complementary metadata pipeline alongside your value‑change pipelines in Intelligence Hub.
-Align scope, query strategy, orchestration, and payload shape with downstream requirements.
+Use these considerations to implement tag metadata pipelines alongside value change pipelines in Intelligence Hub.
+Align scope, query strategy, cadence, modeling, and destination behavior with downstream requirements.

 Additional Resources